hiddentao/rules/devdocs/phases.md

 - End-to-end tests for file download and installation process
 - End-to-end tests for all rule format combinations
 - End-to-end tests validating converted output matches expected format
+- Verification that MDC files config is correctly set to "always attached" during conversions

 ## Phase 4: Packaging and Distribution